Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer: Abstract

 \section{Abstract}

-Transition metal dichalcogenides (TMDC) are a rich family of two-dimensional materials displaying a multitude of different quantum ground states\cite{Ugeda2015,OHara2018,Manzeli2017,Wu2018}.
-In particular, d$^3$ TMDCs are paradigmatic materials hosting a variety of symmetry broken states, including charge density waves, superconductivity, and magnetism \cite{Ugeda2015,PhysRevLett.121.196402,PhysRevX.7.041054}.
-Among this family, NbSe$_2$ is one of the best-studied superconducting materials down to the monolayer limit \cite{Ugeda2015,Xi2015,Zhao2019}.
-Despite its superconducting nature, a variety of results point towards strong electronic repulsions in NbSe$_2$ \cite{Zhou2012,PhysRevB.97.081101,2020arXiv200506210D,2020arXiv200505497W}.
-Here, we control the strength of the interactions experimentally via quantum confinement effects and use low-temperature scanning tunneling microscopy (STM) and spectroscopy (STS) to demonstrate that NbSe$_2$ is in strong proximity to a correlated insulating state.
+Transition metal dichalcogenides (TMDC) are a rich family of two-dimensional materials displaying a multitude of different quantum ground states.
+In particular, d$^3$ TMDCs are paradigmatic materials hosting a variety of symmetry broken states, including charge density waves, superconductivity, and magnetism.
+Among this family, NbSe$_2$ is one of the best-studied superconducting materials down to the monolayer limit.
+Despite its superconducting nature, a variety of results point towards strong electronic repulsions in NbSe$_2$.
+Here, we control the strength of the interactions experimentally via quantum confinement and use low-temperature scanning tunneling microscopy (STM) and spectroscopy (STS) to demonstrate that NbSe$_2$ is in close proximity to a correlated insulating state.
 This reveals the coexistence of competing interactions in NbSe$_2$, creating a transition from a superconducting to an insulating quantum correlated state by confinement-controlled interactions.
 Our results demonstrate the dramatic role of interactions in NbSe$_2$, establishing NbSe$_2$ as a correlated superconductor with competing interactions.

-Niobium dichalcogenides, and in particular NbSe$_2$ is well-known to be a paradigmatic superconducting two-dimensional material and it realizes Ising superconductivity at the monolayer limit \cite{Ugeda2015,Xi2015}.
-Due to its superconducting nature, NbSe$_2$ has been consider being a metal where Coulomb repulsions play a marginal role, and its superconducting state arising from conventional electron-phonon coupling \cite{PhysRevLett.92.086401}.
-Indeed, the emergence of charge density wave states is usually attributed to soft-phonon modes\cite{Soumyanarayanan2013,Lian2018,PhysRevLett.125.106101,Xi2015Nano,PhysRevLett.107.107403,PhysRevLett.122.016403}, so that symmetry broken states are not related with strong Coulomb interactions.
+Niobium dichalcogenides, and in particular NbSe$_2$ is well-known to be a paradigmatic superconducting two-dimensional material and it realizes Ising superconductivity at the monolayer (ML) limit \cite{Ugeda2015,Xi2015,Zhao2019}.
+Due to its superconducting nature, NbSe$_2$ has been considered to be a metal where Coulomb repulsions play a marginal role and the superconducting state arises from conventional electron-phonon coupling \cite{PhysRevLett.92.086401}.
+Indeed, the emergence of charge density wave states is usually attributed to soft-phonon modes \cite{Soumyanarayanan2013,Lian2018,PhysRevLett.125.106101,Xi2015Nano,PhysRevLett.107.107403,PhysRevLett.122.016403}, so that symmetry broken states are not related with strong Coulomb interactions.